Posted with permission via Beekman 1802 Boys!

 4. Hot Chococcino

 Naked hot chocolate just isn’t fun.
 But whipped cream and marshmallows can easily double the calorie count of a steaming mug of cocoa.
 Instead, pull out that milk frother you bought when you thought you were going to make cappuccinos for yourself every morning.
+Or if you don’t have a frother, click here to check them out.
 Using frothed milk instead of whipped cream seriously cuts into the calorie and fat count.
 And if you still feel the need something more festive, sprinkle a few red and green sprinkles on top.

 5. Pumpkin Pie Cheat.